top of page

 Except I didn't, I read it, and then I read it again, and then I realised I couldn't quite remember when the Bologna Children's Book Fair had stopped feeling like the centre of my year.

-The Bologna Book Fair is on this week - 33,000 people, ninety-five countries, the same exhibition centre in the same March or April city - and it is doing so while the world outside its walls is in a fairly grim place.
+33,000 people, ninety-five countries, the same exhibition centre in the same March or April city - and it is doing so while the world outside its walls is in a fairly grim place.
 Two wars, tariffs, Trump, and of course, AI.
 An industry that talks about data and strategy and market trends, but which still, at its core, runs on something closer to instinct and hope.

 Most people working in children's publishing get up in the morning and think: perhaps what I'm doing is going to make a difference to some child somewhere.
-As motivations go, it's cannot be the worst one.
+As motivations go, it cannot be the worst one.

 The Bologna Children's Book Fair